-Looking for healthy Super Bowl recipes?
-These delicious and healthy Super Bowl food options are sure to wow your friends–we promise.
+Want Super Bowl food ideas?
+These delicious and healthy Super Bowl recipes are sure to impress your friends — we promise!

-With the Super Bowl coming soon, we start pondering healthy Super Bowl recipes.
-Our specialty here on A Couple Cooks are healthy vegetarian and vegan recipes, but there’s a certain vibe you’ve got to have to be considered Super Bowl food, right?
-It’s got to combine comfort food with party appetizers in a way that’s almost indescribable.
-And of course you’ve got to have chili!
-So, we’ve combed through our party appetizers, snacks, and healthy recipes to find all the best healthy Super Bowl recipes that we’d serve to a crowd.
-All of these recipes are friend tested and approved, so we can honestly say: these healthy Super Bowl recipeswill wow your friends.
+We’ve combed through our party appetizers, snacks, and healthy recipes to find all the best Super Bowl recipes that we’d serve to a crowd.
+Each of these ideas are friend tested and approved, so we can honestly say: these Super Bowl food ideas will wow your friends.
+Ready to get started?

-Our #1 in healthy Super Bowl recipes: these Loaded Sweet Potato Rounds!
+Our #1 Super Bowl food: these Loaded Sweet Potato Rounds!
 They’re the most delicious, crowd pleasing healthy appetizer for entertaining!
 The sweet potatoes are roasted with chili powder and cumin, then topped with cheese, sour cream and green onion.
 Friends beg us to make them, and they’re gone in a flash!

 Here’s a spin on spinach artichoke dip that takes this classic to a new level!
 This tangy, creamy dip is such a crowd pleaser that it might interfere with the conversation when you serve it (sorry!).
 When we serve it, everyone parks themselves around the bowl!
 This version is baked in the oven and served warm.
 It's made with Greek yogurt and less mayo and cheese than the typical dip, giving it a healthy-ish spin.
 Serve with pita chips to take it into addictive territory.

-What’s the Super Bowl without chili?
-This Classic Vegetarian Chili recipe is our take on a straight up chili recipe, without the meat.
+What’s Super Bowl food without chili?
+This classic chili recipe is our take on a straight up chili recipe, without the meat.
 This chili uses bulgur wheat to some meaty texture.
 For maximum flavor, we’ve also used green chiles for some spice, a crazy amount of chili powder, and a hint of chipotle powder to add complexity.
-These tricks make this a vegetarian chili that’s hearty and not just “bean soup”.
-Also try: Ultimate Vegan Chili.
+Or, serve it over baked potatoes for crowd-pleasing Chili Baked Potatoes.

 It’s a home run every time!
 When we serve it, a chorus of “Wow’s” fill the room.
 (Really.
 Not hyperbole!)
 What makes it so great?
 It’s classic and has the perfect balanced flavor: perfectly savory, creamy, and tangy.
 Serve it up with tortilla chips and your guests — and you — won’t be able to stop eating it.